 Not all property in Panama is titled.
 If you are considering buying a property, you should ask the seller or the real estate salesperson for the FINCA (farm) number.
 With the Finca number, your attorney can do a title search to verify that the person selling you the property is really the owner(s), can determine if there is a mortgage, the balance of the mortgage, if the payments are current, and if all taxes have been paid.

 If the seller cannot supply you with a Finca number it is probably a “right of possession” property, meaning there is no title.
 These properties are usually priced much less than titled property.
 Because it is not titled, you are taking the risks that someone could come along later claiming that the property has been in their family for years.
 At that point, you lose your home and all the money you invested.
 It rarely happens but it does happen.

 Right of possession property can be titled but the process takes about 5 years about costs about $6,000 to $100,000.
 I know some people who have been trying to get their property titled for 10 years with no success.
-I also know people who lost $10,000s of $100,000s of dollars buying right of possession property.
+I also know people who lost tens of $1,000s of dollars buying right of possession property.
 And I know people who have purchased right of possession property with no problems.
 If you do buy right of possession property, you still need to get your attorney to review all the documents that the seller has to claim their ownership of the property.
 Get your attorney to review the survey to verify what you are buying.
 Buyer beware of right of possession property.

 Not all right of possession property can be built on.
 If you plan to build, verify that you can get a building permit before you give anyone any money.
 If there is a current building on the property, verify that it is legal and can stay.